Community Corner

 Find out what's happening in Mahwahfor free with the latest updates from Patch.

-Woodlands Wildlife Refuge in Hunterdon County took the bears in on April 17.
-Now they have names: April, a 5.5-lb. girl, and Oak, a 4.8-lb. boy.
+Woodlands Wildlife Refuge in Hunterdon County took the bears in on April 17 and gave them names: April, a 5.5-lb. girl, and Oak, a 4.8-lb. boy.

 Find out what's happening in Mahwahfor free with the latest updates from Patch.

-In a social media post, the refuge explained that Mama Bear took off quickly.
+In a social media post, the refuge further explained why the mom may not have wanted to return.

-"Black bears are released at their natural age of independence and these babies will be with us in rehabilitation until Spring 2027," they wrote.
-"Join us on this year long journey as we nurture April and Oak back to health!"
+"Black bears are released at their natural age of independence and these babies will be with us in rehabilitation until Spring 2027," they noted.

-The refuge said they have cared for more than 120 black bears since 1995.
+The refuge has cared for more than 120 black bears since 1995, they said.
 You can donate here.

-Veronia O'Brien-Lim, who had spoken with the media about the bears denning under her home, said she was glad for the refuge.
+Veronia O'Brien-Lim, who had spoken with the media about the bears denning under her home, posted a followup on social media urging people to contribute.

 Get more local news delivered straight to your inbox.
 Sign up for free Patch newsletters and alerts.